T-Mobile US: 2G GSM

 VoiceStream Wireless (T-Mobile's predecessor) first started building out its cellular network in 1994.
 This initial 2G network utilized the GSM standard was first turned on in Honolulu and Salt Lake City by 1996.
 Through strategic acquisitions and spectrum purchases, the network steadily expanded its geographic reach and technological capabilities.

 Data transmission was later added the network by implementing General Packet Radio Service (GPRS).
 This was later augmented with the Enhanced Data Rates for GSM Evolution (EDGE) technology, significantly accelerating data transmission speeds.
 EDGE coverage was available within at least forty percent of the GSM footprint.

-T-Mobile began notifying customers in January 2025 of the impending shutdown of the GSM network on February 9, 2025.
-And Today is barely hanging on in rural areas.
+In January 2025, T-Mobile US announced the planned retirement of its GSM network, scheduled to begin on February 9, 2025; this network phase-out reflects broader industry efforts to transition customers to more advanced mobile technologies.
+They later announced that the GSM network will be fully decommissioned by August 3, 2026.